Rajesh-07-s/AI_project-/README.md

 - 🔹 Voice-based complaint logging
 - 🔹 Sentiment analysis for user feedback

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for details.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues and submit pull requests.

 ## Contact
-For any inquiries or support, reach out via [your email or GitHub].
+For any inquiries or support, reach out via [rajraiesh5@gmail.com].